A movie review by: Lee Sonogan

 A 2017 American satirical war film directed and written by David Michôd based on the nonfiction book The Operators by Michael Hastings.
 Creator of the movie Animal Kingdom, this movie recreates a U.S. General’s roller-coaster rise and fall as part reality, part savage parody.
 The movie had a budget of $60 million and was released on Netflix on May 26, 2017.

 An absurdist war story for our times.
 At the story’s core is Brad Pitt’s sly take on a successful, charismatic four-star general who leapt in like a rock star to command NATO forces in Afghanistan, only to be taken down by a journalist’s no-holds-barred exposé.
-On an unrelated note, Ben Kingsley makes a cameo appearance as the President Karzai.
+On an unrelated note, Ben Kingsley makes a cameo appearance as President Karzai.

 The film was filmed in different parts of the UAE including Dubai and Abu Dhabi.
 Overall, the war/comedy has an interesting story to tell with a narrator used well.
-The story brings out the positive sides of non uniform wars and the meaningless of counter insurgency.
-Also a lot of its dialogue is well written.
+The story brings out the positive sides of non-uniform wars and the meaningless of counterinsurgency.
+Also, a lot of its dialogue is well written.
 The ending sums up below average and dulls down in the last act of the movie.
-I recommend this movie to people interested in war and political power storys.
+I recommend this movie to people interested in war and political power stories.
 Also if you wanna see Brad Pitt in a different sorta character that he does not normally act as.